MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. In the list of users, click the newly created user account to display its blade.

-1. Review the options available in the **Manage** section and note that you can identify the Azure AD roles assigned to the user account as well as the user account's permissions to Azure resources.
+1. Review the options available in the **Manage** section and note that you can identify the Entra ID roles assigned to the user account as well as the user account's permissions to Azure resources.

 1. In the **Manage** section, click **Assigned roles**.